Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 It’s Tough to be a Bug is an Animal Kingdom classic.
 It’s a 4D film that plays in a theater underneath the Tree of Life right at the center of the park.
 The film incorporates real bugs with characters from A Bug’s Life to create a pretty fun experience.
 A word of warning though- Even though it’s not a “scary” attraction, the 4D insect experience has set off many a small child.

-Rivers of Light: We Are One is Animal Kingdom’s alternative to a nightly fireworks show.
-Everything takes place in the middle of Discovery River in the Asia section.
-There are lots of lights and floats, but the proximity to the animals means no fireworks.
+Disney KiteTails is Animal Kingdom’s new alternative to a nightly fireworks show.
+Everything takes place in the middle of Discovery River in the Asia section, just outside of Everest.
+There are lots of lights and kites, but the proximity to the animals means no fireworks.
 I’m not extremely impressed by the show, but it’s an ok timekiller if you aren’t on a tight schedule.
-Don’t sacrifice anything important though just to watch it, like Fastpasses.
 This show is easily viewed from anywhere on the banks of Discovery River.

 Magic Kingdom vs Animal Kingdom: Restaurants